Sideload Office Add-ins for testing

 Specify the shared folder as a trusted catalog

-Open a new document in Excel, Word, or PowerPoint.
+Open a new document in Excel, Word, PowerPoint, or Project.

 Choose the File tab, and then choose Options.